LimaRods/nordstack-analytics/README.md

          MRR     LTV    Churn
 ```

-**Quarantine is built from raw, not from staging.** Both branches read the source
+Quarantine is built from raw, not from staging.
+Both branches read the source:
-independently:

 ```
 raw